dshkim/job-market-analysis/README.md

-# The Analysis
+# US Tech Job Market Analysis

+## Introduction

+In recent years, the tech job market has experienced significant shifts, driven by a variety of economic and industry-specific factors.
+This analysis provides an in-depth look at the current state of the tech job market, highlighting trends in jobs and skills, the challenging environment for junior professionals, and emerging patterns in employment.

+### Current Trends in the Tech Job Market

+1. **High Layoff Rates**: The tech industry has witnessed a notable increase in layoffs, particularly since the onset of economic uncertainties and changing business priorities after the COVID-19 hiring boom.
+For instance, a 2024 report by [TechCrunch](https://shorturl.at/57ZTW) indicates that major tech companies have laid off tens of thousands of employees in the past year, with companies like Meta, Amazon, and Google leading the list.
+The [Layoffs.fyi](https://layoffs.fyi) tracker, which monitors layoffs across tech fields, shows a sharp rise in job cuts starting from 2023.

+2. **Challenges for Junior Professionals**: The job market for entry-level and junior tech roles has become increasingly competitive.
+According to a [LinkedIn report](https://www.linkedin.com/business/talent/blog/talent-strategy/the-state-of-the-job-market-for-recent-grads), many junior roles are being consolidated or automated, leading to fewer opportunities for new graduates.
+Companies are seeking candidates with more experience and specialized skills, making it harder for juniors to break into the field.

+3. **Emerging Job Trends**: Despite these challenges, certain areas within tech still continue to grow.
+Roles in cybersecurity, artificial intelligence (AI), and cloud computing are seeing increased demand.
+The [Gartner](https://shorturl.at/HG4UC) 2024 report highlights these sectors as critical areas for future job growth, driven by the ongoing digital transformation and heightened focus on security.

+4. **Remote Work and Flexibility**: The remote work trend, which gained momentum during the COVID-19 pandemic, remains prevalent.
+Many tech companies are adopting hybrid or fully remote work models, offering greater flexibility to employees.
+This shift is reflected in the [Buffer's State of Remote Work](https://buffer.com/state-of-remote-work) report, which shows that remote work continues to be a major factor in job satisfaction and employee retention.

+These resources offer a comprehensive view of the current job market landscape and can be useful for understanding the broader context of the data analyzed in this project.

 ## 1. What are the most demanded skills for the 3 most popular data jobs?

-As a recent Data Science graduate looking for full time roles, I was curious to find information about the most in demand skills for popular data science jobs.
+As a recent Data Science graduate looking for full-time roles, I was curious to find information about the most in-demand skills for popular data science jobs.
 To answer this question, I looked into the top 5 skills for the top 3 most popular data jobs in the US in 2023.
 This query highlights not only what the most popular data jobs are, but also shows me what skills I should highlight when applying to these roles.

 View my notebook with detailed steps here:
 [Skill_Demand.ipynb](notebooks/Skill_Demand.ipynb)